justnle/Burger/README.md

 6. Open the browser and visit [http://localhost:3000/](http://localhost:3000/)

+To use the deployed application, click [here](https://cutie-burger.herokuapp.com/)

 ### Interaction

-The user can add burgers by typing in a name for the burger in the input field followed by pressing the 'Cook it up!' button.
-The burgers can be eaten by clicking the 'Eat' button, which will move the eaten burgers from the MENU side to the DEVOURED side.
-The user may also remove the burgers from the database by hitting the 'Trash' button.
+The user can add burgers by typing in a name for the burger in the input field followed by pressing the red 'Cook it up!' button.
+The burgers can be eaten by clicking the green teeth button, which will move the eaten burgers from the MENU side to the DEVOURED side.
+The user may also remove the burgers from the database by hitting the yellow garbage button, or 'remake' the burgers by hitting the blue redo button.

 ### Screenshots